AdrianRiesco/DataEngineerChallenge/README.md

 # Shopify Data Engineer Challenge
 This Image Repository is made for the Shopify Data Engineer Internship challenge.
+The web application has been stored on Google Compute Engine to make it publicly available.
+You can download and execute the project locally or access via [Data Engineer Challenge](http://adrianriesco.com:8000/).

 ## Description
 This project is an image repository that allows the user to perform the following actions: